tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jun 09 2007

-Drusilla Hermiston (a 52-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Drusilla Hermiston (a 52-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Drusilla Hermiston sometimes preached her views to theists, but still felt afraid.
 Drusilla Hermiston meditated to relieve stress and to calm her nerves.
 As Drusilla Hermiston entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Drusilla Hermiston used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Drusilla Hermiston argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.